SuperHeavyBallet/TOP-React-CV/react-cv/README.md

 //TODO

+// Visual Stuff
 - Adjust CSS to look nicer
 - Collect CSS to single page
 - In Education info + Work Experience - change Started to be smaller than Finished
+- Change some Field Names (Eg Name:, Email:) to be an svg icon
+- Correct Edit > Clear buttons

+// Functional Stuff
 - ``Maintain input value in edit input fields``
 - ``Adjust phone input to phone form``
 - ``create first/last for name input``